 - 1992 – 1996: Solicitor, Norton Rose LLP, London and Paris.

-- Chair: A US$55 million dispute between Latin American entities regarding the construction of marine works for an LNG project.
+- Chair: A US$250 million dispute between Latin American entities regarding the construction of highly technical marine works for an LNG project.

-- Chair: A €30 million dispute between a private party and a State entity in Cameroon concerning the financial structuring of an agreement for the acquisition of telephonic systems, under the OHADA principles.
+- Chair: A €30 million dispute between an investor and a State entity in Cameroon concerning the financial structuring of an agreement for the acquisition of telephonic systems, under the OHADA principles.

-- Chair: A dispute between the parties to a telecoms agreement in the Democratic Republic of the Congo.
-The dispute involves recalcitrant Respondents, Emergency Arbitrator proceedings, and parallel court proceedings in the courts of the DRC and South Africa.
+- Chair: A dispute between the parties to a telecoms agreement in the Democratic Republic of the Congo, involving an investor and a State entity.
+The dispute involved recalcitrant Respondents, Emergency Arbitrator proceedings, and parallel court proceedings in the courts of the DRC and South Africa.

 - Chair: A dispute between the parties to a JOA concerning the drilling of offshore wells in an African country, and issues of unlawful cash calls, under the ICC Rules, pursuant to English law.
 Sum in dispute: USD 25 million.